apollographql/apollo-kotlin/design-docs/Glossary.md

 ## Glossary

 A small Glossary of the terms used during codegen.
 The [GraphQL Spec](https://spec.graphql.org/draft/) does a nice job of defining the common terms like `Field`, `SelectionSet`, etc... so I'm not adding these terms here.
-But it misses some concepts that we bumped across during codegen and that I'm trying to clarify here.
+But it misses some concepts that we bumped into during codegen and that I'm trying to clarify here.

-### Field tree

-Every GraphQL operation queries a tree of fields starting from the root.
-Fields can be of scalar or compound type.

-### Fragment tree

-Each field in the field tree contains (possibly nested) fragments and inline fragments that define a tree of fragments.
-This makes a GraphQL query a somewhat 2-dimensional tree or “tree of tree” with a tree of fragments at each field node.

-### Field set

-A selection set containing only fields and no fragments.
-When combined they form a field tree.

 ### Response shape